• Beginner’s guides

 8. Appropriate Footwear & Socks

 Choosing the right footwear is crucial depending on your destination.
 For hiking, your footwear should be comfortable, provide a good grip for different terrains, and be water-resistant to handle puddles, mud, or rain.
 Boots offer more support on hilly terrain and better protection against the elements, whereas shoes are cooler in warm weather and lighter.
 It’s important not to hike in brand-new shoes or boots; instead, break them in gradually over several weeks to avoid unexpected blisters.
-Read more about choosing hiking socks.
+Read more about choosing hiking socks and also our post on how to avoid blisters when hiking.

 9. Waterproof Coat